tangsiwei0831/portofolio/_Bugs/Apache Beam.md

 # Salesforce connection
 In order to query to get the extremely large amount of delta data, it would be better to use `query_all_iter` instead of `query_all` since it allows you to lazily process each element separately, check [documentation](https://github.com/simple-salesforce/simple-salesforce) for detail.

+To extract data from salesforce API, if you want to get the deleted records, rememeber to use Bulk API instead of REST API.
+However, there is one limitation, bulk API cannot retrieve compound field such as address type column.